 We explored Blue Canyon with the noted Hopi anthropologist Micah Loma’omvaya.
 Micah shared with us the history of Hopis as well as the geology of Blue Canyon.

 Our Blue Canyon tour started from the Hopi Cultural Center in Second Mesa.
-We met Mica outside the Center on a warm May evening, left our car at the Center’s parking lot, and hopped on to his spacious vehicle.
+We met Mica outside the Center, left our car at the Center’s parking lot, and hopped on to his spacious vehicle.
 This sunset Blue Canyon tour lasted for about 3-4 hours.

 Blue Canyon tour

 Blue Canyon is spread-out, and the best way to explore it is to walk around with your guide.
 There are a slew of features—hoodoos, spires, boulders, mounds, balanced rocks, and various kinds of patterned rock formations.
 This is indeed a one-of-a-kind place.
-The most striking and unique feature is the white pattern on the red-brown boulders and mounds.
+The most striking and unique feature in Blue Canyon is the white pattern on the red-brown boulders and mounds.
 At some places they run crisscross and at other places they form stripes and circles.
-These patterns seem to be man-made but they are all naturally formed.
+These patterns look man-made, but they are all naturally formed.
 In fact, these white markings run all the way through the rocks (I have a picture of it above); they are not just superficial lines.
 It is intriguing and mind-blowing to think of the ways erosion can work and create wonders.

 Our tour ended back at the Second Mesa village, and we called it a day with a satisfying dinner of blue corn fry-bread and beef stew at the Hopi Cultural Center restaurant.